mautrix/docs/bridges/go/whatsapp/setup/index.md

 2. Update the config to your liking.
    * You need to make sure that the `address` and `domain` field point to your homeserver.
-   * You will also need to add your user of admin user under the `permissions` section.
+   * You will also need to add your user under the `permissions` section.
 3. Generate the appservice registration file by running `./mautrix-whatsapp -g`.
    * You can use the `-c` and `-r` flags to change the location of the config and registration files.
 They default to `config.yaml` and